KadekM/orientdb-scala-stream/README.md

 The listener is automatically unsubscribed from OrientDB once the subscription is cancelled (executing command `live unsubscribe TOKEN_VALUE`)

+Live queries have internal buffer (which is being filled by DB, for example, when there is no demand downstreams, but events keep happening on DB) which you configure during creation of query.
+[More here](#overflow-strategies).

 ## Non blocking queries
 [(OrientDB documentation)](http://orientdb.com/docs/last/Document-Database.html#non-blocking-query-since-v21)

 There are two types of queries, both having some advantages and disadvantages:
-- Backpressuring (db doesn't fetch more data than is demanded downstream)
+- Backpressuring (DB doesn't fetch more data than is demanded downstream)
-- Buffering (db fetches data and fills buffer, even without demand, but sends it downstream accordingly)
+- Buffering (DB fetches data and fills buffer, even without demand, but sends it downstream accordingly)

 They have same interface, so you can exchange one for another, depending on your need.